My Flare Survival Kit

 Scented candles – Candles make everything better and the soft light helps me relax.

-Bijoux, my cat – I fully believe in therapy animals.
-Bijoux is a constant source of comfort to me.
-She seems to know when I need her and she always lies where I hurt most.
-(It’s also possible that she is a needy cat, but we need each other and that’s ok with both of us!)
+My fur babies – I fully believe in therapy animals.
+My cats are a constant source of comfort to me.
+They seem to know when I need them and always lie where I hurt most.
+(It’s also possible that I raised needy cats, but we need each other and that’s ok with both of us!)

 Patience– I have to have patience with myself if I want to get through a flare.
 If I push myself too hard or I’m not willing to just ride it out, the flare will last longer.
 Resting isn’t easy but as the meme that’s been going around says I have to remember that when I’m resting I’m still doing something very important – I’m healing.